designstem/projects/colorblindness/index-05-contrast-and-harmony.md

 -

-~Here is another example.
-How many color contrasts can you identify?~
+~How many color contrasts can you identify in this example?~

 <ContrastQuiz :input="[